Nanofus/novel.js/README.md

 ### Non-techy installation

 1. Download the [latest release .zip](https://github.com/Nanofus/novel.js/releases/latest) and extract it.
-2. Uncomment the commented `<script>` tags in `index.html`.
-3. Upload the folder to a web server, such as Dropbox.
+2. Upload the folder to a web server, such as Dropbox.
 (Opening `index.html` locally does not work, as the browser cannot load `json` files locally!)
-4. Open the location in web browser.
+3. Open the location in web browser.
 Check dev tools (usually F12) for logs.
-5. Start working on `novel/novel.json`!
+4. Start working on `novel/novel.json`!

 ### Techy installation

 1. `npm install novel-js`.
-2. Create an `index.html` file and include the [HTML](https://github.com/Nanofus/novel.js/blob/master/DOCUMENTATION.md#html-structure) in it.
-Include Novel.js (`node_modules/novel-js/novel.min.js`) and Vue.js scripts.
+2. Create an `index.html` file and add ```<novel></novel>``` inside the body, or include the [customizable HTML](https://github.com/Nanofus/novel.js/blob/master/DOCUMENTATION.md#html-structure) in it.
+Include the Novel.js (`node_modules/novel-js/novel.min.js`) script.
 3. Create the folder `novel` and a `novel.json` inside it.
 4. `http-server` and open `http://localhost:8080/` or use a web server of your choice.
 5. Start working on `novel.json`!